abdulwahab-ibrahim/Coffee-Shop-Sales-Analytics/README.md

 ## 📌 Project Overview

-This project analyzes coffee shop sales data using Microsoft Excel to uncover trends in sales performance, product demand, customer purchasing patterns, and store performance.
-An interactive dashboard was developed to support business decision-making through clear visualizations.
+This project analyzes coffee shop sales data using Microsoft Excel to uncover trends in sales performance, customer purchasing behavior, product demand, and store performance.
+An interactive dashboard was developed to support business decision-making through clear and insightful visualizations.

 ---